Skip to content

 What gets approved quickly

-The fastest approvals we see — often within 24 hours — share three traits:
+The fastest approvals — sometimes within a day — share three traits:

 What slows things down